artemptushkin/Sudek/articles/Initialization-in-streams-and-collections.md

     }
 }
 ```
 It looks much better!
-I think this example is good to provide differences between types of initializations in collections and streams.
+I think this example is good to demonstrate the differences between types of initializations in collections and streams.